All about Slot Machines

 Anyone who thinks that it's possible to find any sort of pattern in slot machine payouts is just wrong, plain and simple.

-and fix the problem.
-They wouldn't just leave a game on
+problem.
+They wouldn't just leave a game on the floor that

 All this doesn't prevent people from selling systems that supposedly make you a slot winner.
 One website claims you can "start making a minimum of $1,000 a day playing the slot machines".
 If it were true then why aren't they raking in $365,000 a year playing slots instead of having to resort to making $47 a pop from selling their system?
 And how is it that all the people who have bought the system are each taking a third of a million dollars a year out of the casinos and the casinos aren't noticing, or going bankrupt?